-Selecting Selection Considerations: Communications In many cases, Caltrans selects communications mechanisms and providers Infrastructure based on available coverage and bandwidth needs.
-Caltrans pays for services needed (e.g. mountaintop coverage) and cannot control resulting costs if there is only one provider with service at a location, for example.
-Although cost comparisons on all communications options are considered, the first choice is to utilize Caltrans-owned facilities; the second choice is to co-locate with other state, city, or county owned facilities (or to procure services from private providers); and the last option is to build new infrastructure.
-Cellular can be the most economical choice in some cases.
+Selecting Selection Considerations: Communications • In many cases, Caltrans selects communications mechanisms and providers Infrastructure based on available coverage and bandwidth needs.
+Caltrans pays for services needed (e.g. mountaintop coverage) and cannot control resulting costs if there is only one provider with service at a location, for example. • Although cost comparisons on all communications options are considered, the first choice is to utilize Caltrans-owned facilities; the second choice is to co-locate with other state, city, or county owned facilities (or to procure services from private providers); and the last option is to build new infrastructure. • Cellular can be the most economical choice in some cases.
 If capacity and bandwidth needs are met, use of procured services eliminates the need for agency-performed maintenance. • Caltrans will typically install fiber or empty conduit in their own ROW when a major road construction project occurs.
 There is a high cost associated with installing fiber at locations not within Caltrans ROW, due the need to obtain permits and environmental clearances.
 All Caltrans capital projects have a broadband component included in the planning documents.
 This was instituted to "bridge the digital divide" by allowing broadband providers to co-locate in DOT facilities, but it has also helped to ensure that the necessary communications components aren't inadvertently omitted from project designs.
 Exception Communications and Developments in Computing Topology: Caltrans does not utilize cloud-based computing.
 Field devices are connected to the Transportation Management Center (TMC) where the data from field devices is sent and processed.
 Current Backhaul and Future CAV Backhaul Needs: Fiber is used mostly for backhaul communications, and high bandwidth applications (CCTV).
 Caltrans will lease a fiber line or utilize Caltrans-owned fiber from the TMC to a hub, which connects to other mechanisms communicating to field devices.
 In some cases, end to end fiber is used.
-Fiber is used more for high bandwidth uses such as cameras. • Caltrans is also licensing in the 4.9 MHz band for backhaul, however it is unclear if this is still a good option with a potential FCC ruling that may reduce available spectrum in this band. • FirstNet could also be an option to consider for backhaul, with higher capacity that is dedicated for public safety users.
-Maintenance/Other: A significant challenge with DOT-owned communications facilities is a shortage of staff with expertise to maintain these assets.
-Long-Term Right-of-Way Access for Broadband Providers: Management • In the early 1990s's, Caltrans developed a master license agreement to allow Practices cellular providers to lease space in Caltrans ROW, with an associated cost: https://dot.ca.gov/programs/right-of-way/wireless-licensing-program More recent California legislation allows broadband providers to install fiber or empty conduit in the right-of-way when Caltrans is doing highway work.
-A user guide outlines processes to facilitate broadband conduit installation:
+Fiber is used more for high bandwidth uses such as cameras. • Caltrans is also licensing in the 4.9 MHz band for backhaul, however it is unclear if this is still a good option with a potential FCC ruling that may reduce available spectrum in this band.
+FirstNet could also be an option to consider for backhaul, with higher capacity that is dedicated for public safety users.
+Maintenance/Other: A significant challenge with DOT-owned communications facilities is a · - shortage of staff with expertise to maintain these assets.
+Long-Term Kight-oj-Way Access for Broadband Providers: Ivianagement In the early 1990s's, Caltrans developed a master license agreement to allow Practices centular providers to lease space in Caltrans ROW, with an associated cost: nttps://dot.ca.gov/programs/right-of-way/wireless-licensing-program iviore recent California legislation allows broadband providers to install fiber an ampty conduit in the right of ways when California is defined by the second statement of the second statement of or empty conduit in the right-of-way when Caltrans is doing highway work.
+A 1 user guide outlines processes to facilitate proadband conduit installation: